-When personalization is done right, engagement rises and wasted creative hours fall.
-Implementing `content targeting automation` across journeys enables timely, relevant touchpoints at scale, turning routine workflows into revenue-driving systems.
-Industry research shows organizations that treat personalization as an operating model, not a feature, capture outsized returns from existing channels.
+When done correctly, personalization increases engagement and reduces wasted creative time.
+Implementing content targeting automation across journeys enables timely, relevant touchpoints at scale, turning routine workflows into revenue-driving systems.
+Some industry research suggests that organizations treating personalization as an operating model may capture outsized returns from existing channels.

 - How to map user signals to personalized content blocks quickly